stefaniafresca/stefaniafresca-academic/content/_index.md

           date_start: ''
           date_end: '2023-03-31'
           description: |2-
-              Invitation to participate to the program "The mathematical and statistical foundation of future data-driven engineering"
+              Participation to the program "The mathematical and statistical foundation of future data-driven engineering"

         - title: Risk Advisory Intern
           company: Ernst & Young